mossaddak/AssetTracking-V-1.0/readme.md

 # <a href="https://assettrackingv10.pythonanywhere.com/">Live Link

+# <a href="https://youtu.be/GctZZNr6sVo">Click to see the website video overview

 # Project Overview

 Through this website, Company can monitor their employees' devices that's all provided by the Company.